-By default, routes to all local subnets at the VPN server's side are defined.
-Other networks to which a VPN route will be set for the client can be specified:
+By default, routes to all local subnets at the VPN server are defined.
+You can also specified other routes:

-- 1. In the administration interface, go to Interfaces.

-- 2. Double-click the VPN tunnel.

-- 3. On tab Routing check Use custom routes.
+- 1. In the administration interface, go to Interfaces. - 2.
+Double-click a VPN tunnel. - 3.
+On the Remote Networks tab, select Use custom routes.